jay-johnson/metalnetes/README.rst

 FAQ
 ===

-What IP did my vms get?
+What IP did my VMs get?
 -----------------------

 Find VMs by MAC address using the ``K8_VM_BRIDGE`` bridge device using: